nayanasandipyasyamala/currencyconverter/README.md

-# 💱 tCurrencyConverter
+# 💱 CurrencyConverter

-**tCurrencyConverter** is a basic Python Flask web app that lets users convert currencies using real-time exchange rates.
+**CurrencyConverter** is a basic Python Flask web app that lets users convert currencies using real-time exchange rates.
 It features a simple frontend, styled with CSS, and uses an exchange rate API for accurate conversion.

 ---